-I recently read an article which stated that the best indicator for future performance is the Price to Earning (PE) ratio of a market.
-I tried finding it again, but to no avail.
+I recently read an article which stated that the best indicator for future performance is the Price to Earnings (PE) ratio of a market.
+I tried finding it again but to no avail.
 However, the gist of it is that when the PE ratio is low, the return on investment in the near future is increased.
 When the PE ratio is low, it means that the shares are selling at a discount to earnings.
 Similarly, when the PE ratio of a market is high, the shares are selling at a premium.

 Analysing shares based on PE ratio

 This made me wonder whether it might be worth investing only in a market when the PE ratio is low to increase your return on investment.
 I decided to test this theory.
 It also does not make sense to only invest when the PE ratio of the Johannesburg Stock Exchange (JSE) is low.
 So, the logical thing to do is to invest in different markets, but choose only the ones that are trading at a discount.
-As a start I decided to define markets that are trading at a discount, as two PE points below the 20-year average.
+As a start, I decided to define markets that are trading at a discount, as two PE points below the 20-year average.

 Simulating this ended up being much easier than I anticipated.
 This was because the JSE and New York Stock Exchange (NYSE) is indirectly proportional.
 So when the JSE is expensive, the NYSE is cheap and vice versa.
 Below is a table of the JSE and NYSE’s PE ratios over the last 20 years.
 Then we compared average ratios for the same periods.
 Negative variance indicates a cheap market while positive variance shows an expensive market.
 These are also highlighted, with green being cheap and red being expensive.

 There are only two years when the two markets were both cheap, namely 2011 and 2012.
 It is also evident that the NYSE is more expensive than the JSE on average.
 This is based on the average PE ratios of the two markets.
 This shows that the NYSE is more popular.
 Investors will rather invest in the expensive market as they have more faith in it.